needle-mirror/com.unity.cloud.identity/Documentation~/use-case-integrating-authentication-in-your-scene.md

-# Integrate authentication in your scene
+# Use case: Integrate authentication in your scene

 This section explains how to set up your scene to integrate an authentication layer to communicate with Unity Cloud services.

-## Prerequisites
+## Before you start

 * Follow the [Installation instructions](installation.md).
 * Follow the [Get started instructions](getting-started.md).
 * Follow the [Best practices: dependency injection guide](best-practices-dependency-injection.md).

-## Overview
+## How do I...?

-To integrate authentication in your scene, perform the following procedures:

-1. Instantiate a `CompositeAuthenticator` in `PlatformServices`.
-2. Tie Identity's features with a UI.
-3. Leverage the access token to communicate with other Unity Cloud services.

 ### Instantiate a CompositeAuthenticator in PlatformServices